-In this debate, we have invited two internationally recognized experts in matters of human progress and sustainable development to defend each viewpoint.
-Our panellists will present their most persuasive arguments over the next ten days, but the outcome of the debate rests in your hands.
-Do not hesitate to vote immediately—you can always change your mind.
+For this debate, we have invited two internationally recognized experts on urban sustainability and development to defend each viewpoint.
+Our panelists will present their most persuasive arguments over the next seven days, but the outcome of the debate rests in your hands.
+Don’t hesitate to vote immediately—you can always change your mind.
 Better yet, once you have cast your vote, add your voice to the debate and explain your decision.